DriveMLM: Aligning Multi-Modal Large Language Models with Behavioral Planning States for Autonomous Driving: Related Work

-Recent works~\cite{drivelm2023,xu2023drivegpt4,mao2023gpt,wen2023dilu,liu2023mtd,chen2023driving,sha2023languagempc} changes our perception by introducing LLM for driving planning, opening up a new direction for the autonomous driving field.
-As early explorations, some~\cite{wen2023dilu,sha2023languagempc} use ChatGPT and GPT-4 to predict driving decisions.
+Recent works~\cite{drivelm2023,xu2023drivegpt4,mao2023gpt,wen2023dilu,liu2023mtd,chen2023driving,sha2023languagempc} changes our perception by introducing LLM for driving planning, opening up a new direction for the autonomous driving field.As early explorations, some~\cite{wen2023dilu,sha2023languagempc} use ChatGPT and GPT-4 to predict driving decisions.
 Following works fine-tune LLM models to predict driving signal~\cite{chen2023driving}, trajectory~\cite{mao2023gpt} or designed decision space~\cite{liu2023mtd}, conditioned only on language as input.
 DriveGPT4~\cite{xu2023drivegpt4} finetunes Multimodal LLM to predict control signal.
 However, DriveGPT4 is constrained by the input from a monocular camera, limiting its ability to construct comprehensive scene information.

 All LLM-based works above are not evaluated on realistic simulators in closed-loop driving, because either linguistic decisions of LLMs are hard to transform to actually reliable control signals, or the direct prediction of control signal by LLM remains a large gap to real-time closed-loop driving.